jakobzhao/geog458/weeks/week02/javascript/readme.md

 - Cesium is a javascript library to make virtual global.

-## 3. Deliverable
+## 3. Ungraded questions

-Please create a lab report as a word document, and answer all the following questions in this report.
+To evaluate your skills in Javascript, please try to answer the questions below.
+We will publish the answer to each question later.

 **Question 1.** Inside which HTML element do we put the JavaScript?
 (5 points)